LinkOFF7/sakunaTool/README.md

 Arguments:
 -e:      Extracts all files
--p:      Packages a folder to a ARC
+-p:      Packages a folder to ARC
 -i:      Info about archive

 Additional parameters: